 The unique characteristic has to pose a hardship on the property development.
-You need to identify a specific problem or problems caused by the unique condition which encumber the property owner in a manner where that creates an unreasonable burden.
+You need to identify a specific problem caused by the unique condition which encumbers the property owner and creates a unreasonable burden.

-Our specific project would result in a 13 foot wide house which would not only be very unusual for this area but would be an impractical use for a family.
-Especially when we were providing an indoor garage to satisfy the zoning requirement for parking.
+Our specific project would result in a 13 foot wide house.
+This would not only be very unusual for this area, but would also be impractical for a family.
+This became a bigger issue as we were also providing an indoor garage to satisfy the zoning requirement for parking.

 Does Not Alter Characteristic of the Neighborhood

 Any proposed development must not alter the characteristic of a neighborhood in a negative fashion.
-You must be proposing something that is reasonable in the location and that will not bring any adverse impact to the community.
-You will be required to present the development to the community board and this will be an important part of the application process.
+You must be proposing something that is reasonable in the location.
+It also can not bring any adverse impact to the community.
+You will be required to present the development to the community board.
+This will be an important part of the application process.

-We proposed a home in an area filled with one and two family houses as well as some small multifamily buildings.
-Our proposed development followed all other zoning regulations and was more or less the same size as most of the neighboring homes and even smaller than the adjacent multifamily building.
-When we presented to the community board they voted unanimously in favor of our application.
-In my opinion our request was a very clear and reasonable one and they agreed.
+We proposed a home in an area filled with one and two family houses, as well as some small multifamily buildings.
+Our proposed development followed all other zoning regulations and was more or less the same size as most of the neighboring homes.
+It was even smaller than the adjacent multifamily building.
+When we presented to the community board, they voted unanimously in favor of our application.
+Our request was a very clear and reasonable one, and they agreed.

 Hardship Not Caused By the Owner

 The unique condition and hardship cannot have been caused by the owner in order to qualify for a variance.
-This means if you divided a lot into 2 smaller lots and then wanted a variance because the lots were difficult to develop it would be your fault for creating the problem and you will not be getting a variance.
+This means if you divided a lot into 2 smaller lots and then wanted a variance because the lots were difficult to develop, it would be your fault for creating the problem.
+In that case you would not be getting a variance.

-In our application we found historic documentation to prove that the property was divided long before our client purchased it and before even the current zoning codes were in effect.
+In our application we found historic documentation to prove that the property was divided long before our client purchased it, way before the current zoning codes were even in effect.

 Minimum Variance Necessary

-In order to receive a variance it must be the minimum variance necessary.
-You can not over ask when asking for a variance.
+In order to receive a variance, it must be the minimum variance necessary.
+You can not over-ask when asking for a variance.
 The request must be fair and reasonable.
-In my opinion this may be the hardest one to comply with as it can be subjective.
-The bottom line is, do not get greedy, make a reasonable request and the chances of approval are much higher.
+In my opinion, this may be the hardest one to comply with, as it can be subjective.
+The bottom line is to not get greedy.
+If you make a reasonable request, the chances of approval are much higher.

 On our variance we made a case that providing a smaller rear yard would be pointless and would provide insufficient benefit to the proposed development.